microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/05.multi-turn-prompt/README.md

 Bot Framework v4 multi-turn prompt bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to input prompts included in `Microsoft.Bot.Builder.Dialogs.Adaptive`.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use input prompts included in `Microsoft.Bot.Builder.Dialogs.Adaptive`.
 This bot will ask for the user's name and age, then store the responses.
 It demonstrates a multi-turn dialog flow using a Choice Input prompt, a Number Input prompt, a custom Attachment Prompt and state accessors to store and retrieve values.

 ## Prerequisites